priya6971/priya6971/README.md

 - 🔭 Pursuing Masters in Artificial Intelligence at IIT Hyderabad.

-- ⚡ Mentor of Data Structure and Algorithms at iNeuron.ai.
+- ⚡ Mentor of Data Structure and Algorithms at Ineuron Intelligence.

 - 👯 Worked as Software Engineer having one year of experience with Thales Group.